Escobita/selenium/selenium-core/selenium-website/src/main/rst/06_test_design_considerations.rst

    		selenium.waitForPageToLoad("30000");
    }

-Though again there are no comments provided in the script but it is more comprehensible because of the keywords used in scripts. (please beware that UI Map is not a replacement for comments!)
-A more comprehensible script could look like this.
+There are no comments provided but it is more comprehensible because of the keywords used in scripts. (please be aware that UI Map is NOT a replacement for comments!
+Comments are still important for documenting automated test.)
+An even better test script could look like this.

 .. code-block:: java